yuqiii-wang/KnowledgeNotes/fundamental_computer/hardwawre/gpu/gpu.md

 </div>
 </br>

-OpenGL is the often the default acceleration program for Linux-like systems, such as gaming platform steam and many video players.
+OpenGL is the often the default acceleration program for Linux-like systems, such as gaming platform steam, browsers, and video players.

 ### OpenGL vs DirectX

-Both openGL vs DirectX serve the same use scenarios of accelerating computing graphic tasks, but DirectX is a proprietary + non-open source owned by Microsoft, and outperforms OpenGL in such tasks.
+Both openGL vs DirectX serve the same use scenarios of accelerating computing graphic tasks, but DirectX is proprietary + non-open source owned by Microsoft.
+Generally speaking, DirectX outperforms OpenGL in most graphic tasks.

 |OpenGL|DirectX|
 |-|-|